Your Clutter Stresses You Out: Science Says So

 - Women associate a neat home with a happy family.
 The more unorganized a living space is, the more stressed women feel.

 She adds: “Clutter bombards our minds with excessive stimuli (visual, olfactory, tactile), causing our senses to work overtime on stimuli that aren’t necessary or important, and constantly signals to our brains that our work is never done.”

 Researchers at Yale discovered that letting go is painful.
 They recruited non-hoarders and hoarders and asked them to sort through items such as junk mail and old newspapers.
-While this was happening, researchers tracked their brain activity and identified that, among the people classified as “hoarders,” two areas of the brain: the anterior cingulate cortex and insula, lit up in response to letting go of items they owned.
+While this was happening, researchers tracked their brain activity.
+They identified that in hoarders, two areas of the brain — the anterior cingulate cortex and insula — lit up in response to letting go of items they owned.
 The same area of the brain lights up when a person feels physical pain.

-Keep calm and clear clutter
+Keep calm and clear the clutter: